 Capital Impact's intermediary lending relationships allow Capital Impact to finance the lending activity of other lenders to achieve scale in an area in which the intermediary has a particular focus or expertise.
-Examples of intermediaries financed by Capital Impact include joint ventures, cooperative loan funds, non-profit organizations, and other CDFIs.
+Examples of intermediaries financed by Capital Impact include joint ventures, cooperative loan funds, non-profit organizations, including CDC, as further described on page 33, and other CDFIs.
 In each case, the mission, underwriting practices and asset management capabilities of the intermediary are believed to be aligned with those of Capital Impact.